Certifying your Products for Screened Chemistry using SciveraLENS

 Your score will range between 0 and 50 for each chemistry.
 The higher the score, the more preferred the chemistry.

 The Summary Line will show a weighted average of all SC scores for each chemical in your formulation.

 Note, these scores are meant to provide you with a predicted Screened Chemistry score so you can preview your Screened Chemistry score before submitting for certification, identify problematic chemicals, and find safer alternatives if needed.
 You’ll notice that some of these scores will be italicized to indicate that the score is a forecast only.
 All Screened Chemistry submissions will be reviewed by our team of board-certified toxicologists before generating your final score and certificate.

-By using these two dashboards, you can identify any problematic chemicals, create a new Collection to evaluate potential alternatives, and optimize your formulation prior to submitting for certification.
+By using both the Screened Chemistry and Details dashboard available in SciveraLENS, you can identify any problematic chemicals, create a new Collection to evaluate potential alternatives, and optimize your formulation prior to submitting for certification.